-What Is the Best Day of the Week to…
+What Are the Best Days of the Week to Fly and Travel in 2023?

-Often people ask what is the best day of the week to fly in 2022, and soon they will ask about 2023.
+Often people ask what is the best day of the week to fly, or how to find the cheapest and avoid the most expensive day to fly domestically or internationally.
 Years of working as a specialist at the headquarters of the world’s best airline led me to one conclusion:

 Commercial strategy, Revenue Management*, IT, and the Marketing area inside airlines are all integrated to excel at one particular skill: segmenting customers.